Barnard-PL-Labs/SequencerLiveCoding/README.md

     sudo mv cvc5Linux /usr/local/bin/cvc5 # the name of your download might be different! sudo chmod a+x /usr/local/bin/cvc5

+to update the serverless side of things,

+   cd serverless
+   zip -r serverless.zip *

+then upload that zip to aws lambda.
+The lambda expects there to be a dynamodb table to cache results

 # TODOs

 see issues on github